 And after a win-less 2016 Championship campaign, things turned around in 2017 and progression in the four-day format was notable.
 The county ended the season with three wins, including two out of the last three games of the year.

-His extra responsibility didn’t slow Godleman down, ending the season as the county’s second highest run scorer with 799 runs at an average of 40 and high score of 156 not out.
+The extra responsibility didn’t slow Godleman down, ending the season as the county’s second highest run scorer with 799 runs at an average of 40 and a highest-score of 156 not out.

 He also enjoyed success in white ball cricket, scoring 500 runs across the two formats.